-Growing up Asian, we are told that hard work is always what is needed to achieve success.Like a good Chinese, I followed that advice and worked my butt off at McKinsey, my first job.Fortunately or unfortunately, I learned quickly that hard work is not enough and sometimes does not even help.
+Growing up Asian, we are told that hard work is always what is needed to achieve success.Like a good Chinese girl, I followed that advice and worked my butt off at McKinsey, my first job.Fortunately or unfortunately, I learned quickly that hard work is not enough, and sometimes does not even help.

 Moral of the story:

 - Perception is reality.
 Whatever others perceive about you is true in their mind.
-If you don’t spend time shaping their perception of you, then someone else (e.g., like my manager) will for their own benefit.
-This is why you should leverage politics to further your career and also why first impression you make at a company is very important.
+If you don’t spend time shaping their perception of you, then someone else (e.g., like my manager) will, and for their own benefit.
+This is why you should leverage politics to further your career, and also why the first impression you make at a company is very important.

-- Self promotion is key: Hard work helps with success only if the right people knows about it and if it delivers results.
-Here are some idea of how to start doing self-promotion subtly to build your reputation.
+- Self promotion is key: Hard work helps with success only if the right people know about it, and if it delivers results.
+Here are some ideas on how to subtly promote yourself to build your reputation.

-- Soft skills helps us work smart instead of hard to achieve career success.
+- Soft skills help us work smart instead of hard to achieve career success.
 This is why I am passionate about writing these newsletter articles on the 28 soft skills every professional should learn.
-This way you can work smarter and not just hard and be recognized always for the brilliant work you do.
+This way you can work smart and not just hard, and always be recognized always for the brilliant work you do.

 If you are committed to developing your soft skills, then sign up for a Soft Skills Gym membership today!

-Your comments: Do you agree with this articles?
+Your comments: Do you agree with this article?
 Share your comments and questions below and let’s have a discussion.

 Like this post?
 Help me out by sharing it on Linkedin, Email, Twitter, Facebook, Google+, etc.